noczero/PASCAL-DAP/README.md

 Dokumentasi Dasar Algoritma Pemrograman.
 Build with love.

-This repository has became controversy at the time.
+This repository became controversial at the time.
 Just don't do plagiarism :)